 Some variations and alternatives of the exercise include:

 Banded Crab Walk

-You can add a resistance band in the legs, above the knees.
-This will help you get more burn in your body, especially your hip muscles.
-Before initiating the glute crab walk modification, you need to add some tension to the band as you push your knees out.
-You need to elevate your hips and maintain the band tension as you take backward and forward steps.
+You can add a resistance band to the legs above the knees.
+Also, this will help you get more burn in your body, especially your hip muscles.
+Before initiating the glute crab walk modification, you must add tension to the band as you push your knees out.
+You must elevate your hips and maintain the band tension as you take backward and forward steps.

 This variation is one of the most common practical exercises for bodyweight, which targets the triceps.
-The exercise helps to strengthen the arms and reduces the fat present on the back of the arms.
-A simple lowering of the weight or raising will engage your deltoids and triceps.
-This will cause tighter muscles and more strength.
+The exercise helps strengthen the arms and reduces the fat present on the back of the arms.
+In addition, simply lowering the weight or raising will engage your deltoids and triceps.
+Thus this will cause tighter muscles and more strength.